SMerrony/tello/ImplementationChart.md

 # Tello® Package Implementation Chart
-A list of the currently-known Tello functions and whether the package handles them.
+A list of the currently-known Tello functions and whether or how this package handles them.

 | ID (Hex) | Tello Function | Dir | Package Implementation | Comments |
 | -------- | -------------- | --- | ---------------------- | -------- |